freeeco/foleys_gui_magic/README.md

 Opacity Setting
 ---------------

+(Added this to decorator tab now, so this has since been removed)

 Added an opacity setting to the GuiItems and views (in the decorator tab) -->

 added to Layout/foleys_Container.cpp -->